multiview-stitcher/multiview-stitcher/README.md

 #### Limitations
 - stitching will run with a single thread
 - while the code runs locally, your local file system is not directly accessible from within the browser environment

+## Work in progress

+WARNING: THIS IS WORK IN PROGRESS. `multiview-stitcher` is being developed in the open and has not reached a stable release yet.
+The API is subject to change.

+## Previous work

+`multiview-stitcher` improves and replaces [MVRegFUS](https://github.com/m-albert/MVRegFus).

 ## Issues